15 of the Best Productivity Hacks for 2024

 Google calendar

 Another – perhaps stronger – way to eliminate these distractions is to block certain apps and websites on your computer.
-For example, if you check X every ten minutes then you can temporarily block the site on your computer to avoid the temptation.
+For example, if you check Reddit every ten minutes then you can temporarily block the site on your computer to avoid the temptation.

 A quick and simple way to do this is by installing the free Chrome extension, Stay Focusd.
 After installing to your browser you simply visit the site you want to block and click “Block this entire site”:

-Anyway, from there, you have ten minutes remaining until the site is blocked:
+From there, you have ten minutes remaining until the site is blocked:

 Stay Focusd notification